Rules and Regulations

 The Contest Rules were first filed on October 16, 2015 with the office of WORLDiscoveries®, 100 Collip Circle, Suite 105, London, ON, Canada, N6G 4X8.
 The Competition organizers have the right to modify all or part of the Contest Rules at any time and for any reason without incurring any liability.

-There are three potential prizes that could be awarded:
+There are several potential prizes that could be awarded:

 $5,000 CDN cash to the team which performs best overall for each technology